Inedo/inedo-docs/Content/installation/postgresql.md

     ```sql
     SELECT "Feed_Id","Feed_Name", "Feed_Description", "Active_Indicator", "FeedType_Name"
-    FROM Feeds
+    FROM "Feeds"
-    ORDER BY Name;
+    ORDER BY "Feed_Name";
     ```
 2. Run the following command from a command prompt in the ProGet program directory: